 “Exactly,” said Peter.
 “It’s thrilling for people to start to feel their life come into alignment – and they ride that positive wave.”

-Even though my interview with Walsh was by phone — I intuited that he practiced what he preached – because it sounded as if Walsh’s voice had that “echo affect” which only happens when someone is calling from a very empty room.
+Even though my interview with Walsh was by phone — I intuited that he practiced what he preached.
+Why?
+Because it sounded as if Walsh’s voice had that “echo affect” in his apartments near Boston – which only happens when someone is calling from a very empty room.

 I must confess, I personally understood that tendency to believe in “retail therapy” as a panacea.

 But I also know, from all my happiness research, that the big joke on shopping addicts is that material things bring the least lasting joy.
 And in contrast it’s immaterial, evanescent things which create the most lasting joy.

 For example…taking vacations with your partner, going to dinner with family, playing sports with friends.

 As Aristotle said: “Money is a means to an end, not an end in itself.”

 Or to translate him for modern times, Aristotle basically meant: “Money doesn’t buy happiness…unless you use your money to buy experiences which help you to grow into your best self.”